warlookq3/edx-documentation/en_us/install_operations/source/ecommerce/additional_features/create_coupons.rst

    * **Total to Invoice to Client**: The amount that the client pays for this coupon.
 If this value is the same as the value for **Total Value of Coupon**, you can leave this field blank.
-If you want to invoice the client for a different amount, enter that amount in this field.
+If you want to invoice the client for a different amount, enter the amount to invoice the client in this field.

 #.
 Select **Create Coupon**.

+When you select **Create Coupon**, the system generates one or more discount or enrollment codes as well as the URLs where users can redeem these codes.
+When the system has finished generating the coupon, a page for the coupon opens.
-When you select **Create Coupon**, a page for your coupon opens.
-This page lists the information for your coupon, including any individual discount or enrollment codes that the system generated as well as the URLs where users can redeem each discount or enrollment code.
-To download a .csv file that lists this information and additional information, select **Download**.
+This page lists the information for your coupon, including all discount or enrollment codes for the coupon, URLs where users can redeem the codes, dates the coupon is valid, and the course the coupon applies to.
+To download a .csv file that lists this information and additional details for the coupon, select **Download**.

 ************